Manatsu no Tōriame

-"Manatsu no Tōriame" (真夏の通り雨) is a song by Japanese singer-songwriter Hikaru Utada.
+"Manatsu no Tōriame" (真夏の通り雨) is a song by Japanese-American singer-songwriter Hikaru Utada.
 It was released digitally on April 15, 2016, alongside "Hanataba o Kimi ni" as joint singles for the album Fantôme.
 The song is the theme to NTV's news show News Zero.
 The single is Utada's first release since 2012's Evangelion: 3.0 theme song "Sakura Nagashi", and marks their official comeback to the Japanese music scene.